-More than 1,600 young people aged 5-14 took part in the three-week long Children’s University programme in June and July.
+More than 1,900 young people aged 5-14 took part in the four-week long Children’s University programme this year.
 The scheme organises fun and educational activities for children, designed to help them broaden their knowledge and skills while trying new hobbies and making friends.
-At the end of the programme the young people enjoy a graduation ceremony, hosted at Liverpool Hope University’s Childwall Campus.
+At the end of the programme the young people enjoyed a graduation ceremony, hosted at Liverpool Hope University’s Childwall Campus.

-This year, children from 28 of Knowsley’s schools took part in the Children’s University, which started in 2008 and has grown in numbers every summer, now more than 3,000 children have graduated in total.
-It is expected that the number of Knowsley schools taking part next year will rise to 32.
+This year, children from 30 of Knowsley’s schools took part in the Children’s University, which started in 2008 and has grown in numbers every summer.
+More than 5,000 children have now graduated in total.

 Participating children receive different awards based on the number of hours of activity they take part in.
-The highest award presented this year was a gold degree for 400+ hours of extra curricular learning.
-Two children achieved this gold degree, Jamie Lee Waite from Eastcroft Park Primary School and Lucy Hughes from Malvern Community Primary School.
-Both have attended Children’s University for a number of years, enabling them to achieve this incredible amount of additional learning.
+The highest award presented this year was a silver degree to Charli Clarkeof Eastcroft Park Primary School in Kirkby for 360+ hours of extracurricular learning.
+Charli has attended Children’s University for a number of years, enabling her to achieve this incredible amount of additional learning.